yps07/Ja-Va-Land/README.txt

                      --> Resume: returns to the current level screen

-                     --> Save & Exit: returns to the menu screen
+                     --> Save & Exit: saves and returns to the menu screen

-                     --> Forfeit: displays the losing screen, has the following buttons{

-                                      --> Retry: returns to the current level screen
+                     --> Forfeit: returns to the menu screen }
-                     }
-    }

     --> Order of levels: Level 1 (Level1 class) -> Level 2 (Level2 class) -> Level 3 (Level3 class)

-    --> After clicking the ">>" button at each level screen, you will be directed to the winning screen which has the following buttons{
+    --> If you exhaust all your birds with still pigs remaining (atleast one) then you'll lose and will be directed to the lose screen where you have the option to retry.

-                     --> Next: directs to the next level screen (for level 3 -> returns to the menu screen) }
+    --> If you are able to kill all the pigs then you'll win and be directed to the winning screen }

 Saved Game{

-    --> Has the same functionality as the "New Game" button for now }
+    --> recovers the saved game from the .ser file in files folder in the package only. [full path: assets/files/saved_games.ser]
+}

 Exit{
     --> Exits the game (program terminates)
 }